vincenttettey07-lang/customer-segmentation-app/README.md

 - A clear explanation of what the segment means
 - Actionable business recommendations for engagement

 This project demonstrates a complete Machine Learning end-to-end pipeline.

-  Technologies used: Python, Pandas, Numpy, Scikit-learn, Matplotlib, seaborm and Streamlit
+used: Python, Pandas, Numpy, Scikit-learn, Matplotlib, seaborm and Streamlit

 ###  View Live App Here :
 https://customer-segmentation-app-durh2blbgqyyjjk2yikkga.streamlit.app/